Eduardo Dolhun

-Eduardo Peña Dolhun is an American family physician in San Francisco, California.
-He is the inventor of DripDrop, a medical-grade oral rehydration solution.
-Dolhun is a staff member at the California Pacific Medical Center and founded the Dolhun Clinic, the Dolhun Clinic Pre-Medical Internship Program, and Doctors Outreach Clinics.
-He is an Adjunct Professor of Biomedical Sciences, College of Health Sciences at Marquette University.
+Eduardo Peña Dolhun is a family physician in San Francisco, California.
+He is the inventor of DripDrop, an oral rehydration solution.
+Dr. Dolhun is a staff member at the California Pacific Medical Center and founded the Dolhun Clinic, a Dolhun Clinic Pre-Medical Internship Program, and the non-profit organization named Doctors Outreach Clinics.
+He is an adjunct professor of Biomedical Sciences, College of Health Sciences at Marquette University and an adjunct professor of Family Medicine at the Keck School of Medicine of USC.
 Dolhun was the co-director of Ethnicity and Medicine at Stanford University from 2000-2018.

 He has been a member of the American Academy of Family Physicians since 1999.
 He is also a fellow of the Society for Disaster Medicine and Public Health and holds membership in the San Francisco Medical Society.

 Education

 Dolhun received his bachelor's degree in philosophy and Spanish literature from Marquette University in 1989.
 He received his medical doctorate from Mayo Medical School in 1996, and completed his family medicine residency at the Mayo Clinic Jacksonville in 1999.
-He graduated from the UCSF Family Medicine Faculty Development Fellowship Program in 2000, the UCSF Primary Care Research Fellowship in 2001, and the Stanford/Santa Clara County Family Practice Obstetrics Fellowship in 2004.

 Career

 In 1999, Dolhun moved to San Francisco, California after his residency to pursue fellowships in Family Medicine Research and Faculty Development at the UCSF Medical Center and Obstetrics at Stanford University and the Santa Clara County Hospital.
 In 2000, he became the co-director of Ethnicity and Medicine and Adjunct Assistant Clinical Professor at Stanford University.
 Dolhun founded the Dolhun Clinic and the Dolhun Clinic Pre-Medical Internship Program in 2005.

 In 2008, Dolhun began developing an oral rehydration solution, after traveling to Guatemala and witnessing a cholera outbreak.

 Dolhun began manufacturing DripDrop Oral Rehydration Solution in 2010.
 That year he traveled to Port-au-Prince, Haiti after an earthquake and treated approximately 500 patients and was an original member of what was to become Team Rubicon.
 Later that year, he traveled to Pakistan with Team Rubicon to treat victims of a massive flood that was chronicled by reporter Kaj Larsen of CNN.

 Dolhun traveled to the Philippines in 2013 to assist in the relief effort following Typhoon Haiyan.

 In October 2012, Dolhun addressed an audience on the importance of oral rehydration solution in reducing deaths due to dehydration at a TedX event.
 He received the "Service to the Community" award from Marquette University that year.
 Dolhun appeared on HuffPost Live to discuss the Ebola epidemic in West Africa in September 2014.

 In April 2016, Dolhun traveled to Ecuador to provide oral rehydration therapy to the victims of a magnitude 7.8 earthquake.
 In June 2016, Dolhun traveled to Greece to provide aid at the Syrian refugee camps located there.

 In March 2017, Dolhun treated children near Cape Town, South Africa with DripDrop in the aftermath of the Imizamo Yethu fire.

-He is co-founder and co-owner of AlphaSperm Inc, a male pre-conception supplement company based in California.
+He is co-founder of AlphaSperm Inc, a male pre-conception supplement company based in California.